-I came across Pyramid Peak when I was looking for climbs in Death Valley.
-Summitpost describes a long, easy route but Shin, who agreed to hike with me, provided a route which is quicker but more technical.
-After crossing the desert flats and hiking over a low saddle, we followed a wash to the crest of the west ridge.
-It's not possible to stick to the ridge from that point, but one can scramble up the left side to regain the ridge before reaching the summit.
+I came across Pyramid Peak when I was looking for climbs to do in Death Valley.
+Summitpost describes a long, easy route but Shin, who agreed to hike with me, provided Branch Whitney's route which is quicker but more technical.

 It took us about two hours to drive to the trailhead from the Rio Hotel in Las Vegas.
 Looking at Pyramid Peak from the roadside, I was a little intimidated by its complexity of ridges.
 But the route description was well written and supplemented with several photos.
 Still, I was glad to have Shin along.
 Aside from enjoying his company, he's experienced with desert peaks.
 Living in Las Vegas, Shin climbs every Saturday and Sunday.